iterative/dvc.org/content/blog/2021-11-17-lightweight-experiments.md

 ---
-title: Start Tracking Your Experiments in DVC
+title: Don't Just Track Your Experiments, Version Them
 date: 2021-11-17
 description: >
-  It's easier than ever to keep track of ML experiments with DVC's new lightweight experiment tracking.
+  Versioning ML experiments in DVC helps you log, organize, and reproduce experiments easier than ever.
 descriptionLong: >
   When you are iterating quickly over lots of ML experiments, it's hard to keep track.
 With DVC, you can easily save, compare, and reproduce all your